U.S. tells G8 Syria's Assad must go, cites Yemen as model

 "Some may like or dislike the Syrian government, some may have different views on the last election which took place in Syria but one cannot avoid a question - if Assad goes, who will replace him?" said Mikhail Margelov, a Russian parliamentarian and aide to Prime Minister Dmitry Medvedev.

-"We believe that the Syrian crisis cannot be dealt with an ax.
+"We believe that the Syrian crisis cannot be dealt with an axe.
 One should work on it with a pair of pincers," he said.

 The G8 statement said the leaders welcomed the deployment of the U.N. mission "and urge all parties, in particular the Syrian government, to fully cooperate with the mission.
 We strongly condemn recent terrorist attacks in Syria."